YacineOuhrouche/Circuits_Repo/README.md

 🚀 My personal archive to track progress and build experience.
 📖 A reference library for future academic or personal projects.
-🤝 A learning resource for fellow students, hobbyists, and anyone interested in **circuit design**.

 ---